Relativistic configuration-interaction density functional theory: Nonaxial effects on nuclear $\beta\beta$ decay

-Since the $0\nu\beta\beta$-decay NME is written as a ``sandwich" form with a decay operator between initial and final nuclear wavefunctions, the NME thus relies only on nuclear wavefunctions for a given decay operator.
+The $0\nu\beta\beta$-decay NME depends sensitively on the initial and final nuclear wavefunctions.
 Therefore, testing the validity of nuclear wavefunctions from nuclear structure aspects and from other observed nuclear weak-decay modes is essential for a reliable prediction of NMEs.
 Thanks to the progresses achieved experimentally, data are available in both aspects.
-On the nuclear structure side, the low-lying spectra and the reduced $E2$ matrix elements of $^{76}$Ge and its $\beta\beta$-decay partner $^{76}$Se are recently measured following the Coulomb excitations~\cite{Henderson2019Phys.Rev.C054313,Ayangeakaa2019Phys.Rev.Lett.102501}.
-In particular, triaxiality of $^{76}$Ge and $^{76}$Se is revealed by applying the rotational invariant sum-rule method~\cite{Kumar1972Phys.Rev.Lett.249253,Cline1986AnnualReviewofNuclearandParticleScience683716} to the reduced $E2$ matrix elements~\cite{Henderson2019Phys.Rev.C054313,Ayangeakaa2019Phys.Rev.Lett.102501}.
-On the nuclear weak-decay side, the $2\nu\beta\beta$-decay half-life of $^{76}$Ge has been measured by the GERDA collaboration~\cite{Agostini2015EuropeanPhysicalJournalC}.
+On the nuclear structure side, the low-lying spectra and the reduced $E2$ matrix elements of $^{76}$Ge and its $\beta\beta$-decay partner $^{76}$Se are recently measured~\cite{Henderson2019Phys.Rev.C054313,Ayangeakaa2019Phys.Rev.Lett.102501}.
+In particular, the nonaxial nature, i.e., triaxiality of $^{76}$Ge and $^{76}$Se is revealed by applying the rotational invariant sum-rule method to the reduced $E2$ matrix elements.
+On the nuclear weak-decay side, the $2\nu\beta\beta$-decay half-life of $^{76}$Ge has been measured by GERDA collaboration~\cite{Agostini2015EuropeanPhysicalJournalC}.
 These new experimental results provide us opportunities to constrain the model calculations and benchmark the obtained wavefunctions.

-Up to now, only SM approaches have been employed to calculate simultaneously the spectroscopic properties and $\beta\beta$ decays of $^{76}$Ge~\cite{Senkov2016Phys.Rev.C044334,Mukhopadhyay2017Phys.Rev.C014327,Kostensalo2022PhysicsLettersB137170}.
-However, the calculations are performed within a limited model space, and some deformation driving orbits and spin-orbit partners relevant to nuclear $\beta\beta$ decays are not included.
-In contrast to the SM, nuclear DFTs describe nuclear properties within a full model space, and many-body correlations such as those induced by nuclear triaxiality are taken into account by symmetry breaking.
-Although the nuclear DFTs are designed for nuclear ground states, good description for nuclear spectroscopic properties and $\beta\beta$ decays can also be achieved by proper extensions.
+The SM and the IBM have been employed to calculate the spectroscopic properties, $2\nu\beta\beta$ and $0\nu\beta\beta$ decays of $^{76}$Ge.
+However, the SM calculations are performed within a limited model space, and some deformation driving orbits and spin-orbit partners relevant to nuclear $\beta\beta$ decays are not included.
+The IBM calculations for the $2\nu\beta\beta$ decay are performed with closure approximation, which may not be suitable for the $2\nu\beta\beta$ decay.
+In comparison, nuclear DFT describe nuclear properties within a full model space, and many-body correlations such as those induced by nuclear triaxiality are taken into account by symmetry breaking.
+Although the nuclear DFT are designed for nuclear ground states, good description for nuclear spectroscopic properties and $\beta\beta$ decays can be achieved by proper extensions.